runxiyu/idc-old/docs/whitepaper.md

 ## Character codes

-The charactar encoding for IDC is UTF-8.
+The character encoding for IDC is UTF-8.

 ## Messages